Venice for Visitors logo

 Rates and rental procedure

-Prices vary with the season, but they're about what you might pay for a nice double room at a three-star hotel.
-The minimum stay is three days, with payment by cash or check.
-(We paid cash, obtaining our euros from nearby bank ATMs.)
+Prices vary with the season, but they're about what you might pay for a room at a decent hotel.
+To find more information, search Google on "Casa Oliveti Venezia."

 For more captioned photos of the apartment, click the "Next page" link below: